-IF YOU SMELL PROPANE
+- IF YOU SMELL PROPANE

-- Extinguish any open flames, pilot lights and all smoking materials. - Shut off the propane supply at the container valve(s) or propane supply connection. - Do not touch electrical switches.
-Open doors and other ventilating openings. - Leave the area until odor clears.
-Have the propane system checked and leakage source corrected before using again.
+- Extinguish any open flames, pilot lights and all smoking materials.

+- Shut off the propane supply at the container valve(s) or propane supply connection.

+- Do not touch electrical switches.

+Open doors and other ventilating openings.

+- 5. Leave the area until odor clears.

+- Have the propane system checked and leakage source corrected before using again.

-ignition of fiammable vapors could load to a fire or explosion and result death of serious injury.
+Ignition of flammable vapors could lead to a fire or explosion and result death of serious injury.